Sefaria/lech-lecha/readme.md

-# OpenLayers + Vite

-This example demonstrates how the `ol` package can be used with [Vite](https://vitejs.dev/).

-To get started, run the following (requires Node 14+):

-    npx create-ol-app my-app --template vite
+# Sefaria - Lech-Lecha

+This is the repo for Sefaria's submission to the NLI/Yad HaNadiv's [Tarboot contest](https://tarboot.org/)

-Then change into your new `my-app` directory and start a development server (available at http://localhost:5173):
+To run locally change into your new `lech-lecha` directory and start a development server (available at http://localhost:5173):

-    cd my-app
+    cd lech-lecha
     npm start

 To generate a build ready for production: